 If you need a loan for college, SoFi offers a separate lending category for student loans.

 Compared to other online lenders, SoFi has generous borrowing limits.
-The minimum loan amount is $5,000, with loans topping out at $100,000.
+The minimum loan amount is $5,000, with loans totaling $100,000.

 Loan terms range from 24 months to 84 months.
-SoFi personal loans are unsecured, meaning you don’t need collateral to borrow.
+SoFi personal loans are unsecured, meaning you don't need collateral.

 SoFi offers both fixed and variable-rate loans.
 With a fixed rate, your interest rate stays the same over the life of the loan.

 A variable rate loan, on the other hand, has a rate that's tied to an underlying index.

 The index is the 1-month LIBOR.
-If the index rate increases or decreases, the rate on your loan would increase or decrease in tandem.
-SoFi does cap variable rate loans so it won’t increase indefinitely.
+If the index rate increases or decreases, the rate on your loan will increase or decrease in tandem.
+SoFi does cap variable rate loans so that it won't increase indefinitely.

 As far as the rates themselves go, SoFi's rates are competitive compared to what other online lenders charge.

-In some cases, their maximum APR is much lower than what you might pay elsewhere.
-Just remember that the best rates go to the most qualified borrowers with excellent credit scores.
+Sometimes, their maximum APR is much lower than you might pay elsewhere.
+Remember that the best rates go to the most qualified borrowers with excellent credit scores.

-One positive associated with SoFi’s personal loans is the relative lack of fees.
-There’s no origination fee, no closing costs, and no prepayment penalty if you decide to pay your loan off early.
+One positive associated with SoFi's loans is the relative lack of fees.
+There's no origination fee, closing costs, or prepayment penalty if you decide to pay your loan off early.

 Fewer fees mean more savings for you when you borrow.
-There is no late fee if you’re more than 15 days behind on the loan.
+There is no late fee if you're over 15 days behind on the loan.

 SoFi Personal Loan Calculator

 Who's Eligible for a SoFi Personal Loan?

-To be eligible for a personal loan from SoFi, you have to be a U.S. citizen or permanent resident; be at least 18 years old; and reside in a state where SoFi makes loans.
+To be eligible for a personal loan from SoFi, you must be a U.S. citizen or permanent resident, be at least 18 years old, and reside in a state where SoFi makes loans.